-- Other pain killers, like aspirin, ibuprofen, diclofenac and paracetamol. - Medicine to stop your blood clotting, like asprin/ acetylsalicylic acid, warfarin, heparin or clopidogrel. - A hydantoin (for epilepsy), like phenytoin. - Sulfonamide medicines, like hydrochlorothiazide, acetazolamide, indapamide and including sulfonamide antibiotics (for infections). - A sulfonylurea (for diabetes), like glimepiride or glipizide. - An 'ACE inhibitor' or any other medicine for high blood pressure like cilazapril, enalapril or - propranolol. - An angiotensin-II receptor antagonist, like candesartan, eprosartan or losartan. - A diuretic (water tablet) (for high blood pressure), like furosemide. - A 'cardiac glycoside' (for heart problems), like digoxin. - A steroid (for swelling and inflammation), like hydrocortisone, prednisolone and dexamethasone. - A 'quinolone antibiotic' (for infections), like ciprofloxacin or moxifloxacin. - Certain medicines for mental health problems like lithium or 'SSRIs' like fluoxetine or citalopram. - Probenecid (for gout). - Methotrexate (used to treat skin problems, arthritis or cancer). - Ciclosporin or tacrolimus (for skin problems or after an organ transplant). - Zidovudine (used to treat AIDS and HIV infections). - Mifepristone (used to end pregnancy or to bring on labour if the baby has died).
+- Other pain killers, like aspirin, ibuprofen, diclofenac and paracetamol Medicine to stop your blood clotting, like, aspirin/ acetylsalicylic acid, warfarin, heparin or clopidogrel A hydantoin (for epilepsy), like phenytoin Sulfonamide medicines, like hydrochlorothiazide, acetazolamide, indapamide and including sulfonamide antibiotics (for infections) A sulfonylurea (for diabetes), like glimepiride or glipizide An 'ACE inhibitor' or any other medicine for high blood pressure like cilazapril, enalapril or propranolol An angiotensin-II receptor antagonist, like candesartan, eprosartan or losartan

+- · A diuretic (water tablet) (for high blood pressure), like furosemide - A 'cardiac glycoside' (for heart problems), like digoxin A steroid (for swelling and inflammation), like hydrocortisone, prednisolone and dexamethasone A 'quinolone antibiotic' (for infections), like ciprofloxacin - or moxifloxacin - Certain medicines for mental health problems like lithium or 'SSRIs' like fluoxetine or citalopram Probenecid (for gout) Methotrexate (used to treat skin problems, arthritis or - cancer) - Ciclosporin or tacrolimus (for skin problems or after an - organ transplant) Zidovudine (used to treat AIDS and HIV infections) Mifepristone (used to end pregnancy or to bring on labour if the baby has died).

-If any of the above apply to you, or if you are not sure, talk to your doctor or pharmacist before you take Naprosyn EC.
+If any of the above apply to you, or if you are not sure, talk to your doctor or pharmacist before you take Naproxen Tablets.

-Pregnancy, breast-feeding and fertility
+Pregnancy breast-feeding and fertility

-- You should not take Naprosyn EC during the first 6 months of pregnancy unless absolutely necessary and advised by your doctor.
-If you need treatment during this period or while you are trying to get pregnant, the lowest dose for the shortest time possible should be used. - If taken for more than a few days from 20 weeks of pregnancy onward, Naprosyn EC can cause kidney problems in your unborn baby that may lead to low levels of amniotic fluid that surrounds the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the heart of the baby.
-If you need treatment for longer than a few days, your doctor may recommend additional monitoring. - Do not take Naprosyn EC after if you are in the last 3 months of pregnancy, as it could harm your unborn child or cause problems at delivery.
-It can cause kidney and heart problems in your unborn baby.
-It may affect your and your baby's tendency to bleed and cause labour to be later or longer than expected. - If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine. - Naprosyn EC may make it more difficult to become pregnant.
+- You should not take Naproxen Tablets during the first 6 months of pregnancy unless absolutely necessary and months of pregnancy unless absolutely necessary and advised by your doctor.
+If you need treatment during this period or while you are trying to get pregnant, the lowest dose for the shortest time possible should be used.
+If taken for more than a few days from 20 weeks of pregnancy onward, Naproxen Tablets can cause kidney problems in your unborn baby that may lead to low levels of amniotic fluid that surrounds the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the heart of the baby.
+If you need treatment for longer than a few days, your doctor may recommend additional monitoring additional monitoring Do not take Naproxen Tablets if you are in the last three - months of pregnancy as it can harm your baby.
+Naproxen Tablets can cause kidney and heart problems in your unborn baby.
+It may affect your and your baby's tendency to bleed and cause labour to be later or longer than expected - expected

+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine Naproxen may make it more difficult to become pregnant.
 You should tell your doctor if you are planning to become pregnant or if you have problems becoming pregnant.

-Driving and using machines:

-Naprosyn EC may make you tired, drowsy, dizzy, have problems with your eyesight and balance, depressed or have difficulty sleeping.
-Talk to your doctor if any of these happen to you and do not drive or use any tools or machines.
+Driving and using machines Naproxen Tablets may make you tired, drowsy, dizzy, have problems with your eyesight and balance, depressed or have difficulty sleeping.
+Talk to your doctor if any of these happen to you and do not drive or use any tools or